OpenCloning/OpenCloning-submission/docs/index.md

 | pYTK002 | 1            | ConLS                     | Chloramphenicol           | ...              |
 | pYTK003 | 1            | ConL1                     | Chloramphenicol           | ...              |

-> **NOTE**: If the table is in a pdf, you can use [adobe's pdf-to-excel](https://www.adobe.com/uk/acrobat/online/pdf-to-excel.html) to convert it to a spreadsheet online (it's better to first keep only the pages of the pdf that include the table).
+> **NOTE**: If the table is in a pdf, you can use [adobe's pdf-to-excel](https://www.adobe.com/uk/acrobat/online/pdf-to-excel.html) to convert it to a spreadsheet online (it's better to edit the pdf to keep only the pages that include the table).
 They may ask you to create an account if you try more than once, but you can use incognito mode 🕵️‍♂️.
 You can also use [tabula](https://tabula.technology/).

 In google sheets you can easily merge the two tables by using the `VLOOKUP` function.
 In the [example submission](https://docs.google.com/spreadsheets/d/1u54WUnWq99lchTnQEmboktpDHeiILHor4ZA0gnr8yik/edit?usp=sharing) you can see how to use this formula.